Skip to main content

 For Irish enterprise brands operating under GDPR and the Data Protection Commission's evolving guidance, the ability to build a compliant first-party data asset through loyalty is not just a commercial advantage; it is increasingly a regulatory necessity.
 Brands that rely on purchased data or third-party tracking for their marketing activation are exposed in ways that loyalty-driven data collection is specifically designed to address.

 The appeal is flexibility.
 Brands are not locked into a single vendor's roadmap or constrained by the capabilities of a system built five years ago.
-When a better AI personalisation engine becomes available, it can be integrated without rebuilding the whole programme.
+When a better AI personalisation engine becomes available, it can be integrated without rebuilding the whole program.
 When member data needs to connect to a new CRM or CDP, the API-first architecture makes that possible without a major project.

 That said, the key loyalty platform features brands should prioritise in any platform assessment now include API availability and documentation quality, since these determine how well any platform can participate in a composable setup even if it is not a pure composable architecture.